charlottesville-syllabus/charlottesville-syllabus.github.io/_annotations/not-here-not-in-my-town.md

 ---
 layout: annotation
-title: Not Here, Not In My Town &#58;  Charlottesville Black Lives Matter on the Meaning of Community Defense
+title: "Not Here, Not In My Town: Charlottesville Black Lives Matter on the Meaning of Community Defense"
 creator:
   - Lazare, Sarah
   - Woolfork, Lisa